Arkadiusz Krysik

 If you stay in one place, sooner or later your product will be overtaken by the competition.
 Just look at what is happening now with the implementation of AI technology in various SaaS products.
 Most business leaders see how big a revolution artificial technology can be and are looking for ways to incorporate AI-enabled features into their products.

-3 common mistakes when starting a SaaS business
+3 Common mistakes when starting a SaaS company

-Starting your own SaaS business is a complex task that requires knowledge and experience in many different areas.
+Starting your own SaaS company is a complex task that requires knowledge and experience in many different areas.
 Not surprisingly, there are many pitfalls that entrepreneurs can fall into along the way, leading to major difficulties or outright SaaS failure.
-Let’s look at the three most common mistakes when starting a new SaaS business:
+Let’s look at the three most common mistakes when starting a new SaaS company:

 Mistake 1: Lack of proper market analysis